0xbhvn/crash-exploratory-analysis/README.md

 - `--update_csv`: Update the CSV data from the database before analysis
 - `--full_fetch`: Fetch all data instead of just new records (with --update_csv)
 - `--fetch_limit`: Limit the number of rows to fetch from database
+- `--percentiles`: Comma-separated list of percentile boundaries for clustering (default: 0.25,0.50,0.75)

 ## Outputs